 Three examples from Disney Theme Parks.
 Sleeping Beauty's Castle was opened in Disneyland several years before the movie.
 It's Tough To Be A Bug, starring Flik and featuring Hopper, was introduced at the Animal Kingdom several months before A Bug's Life opened.
 Finally, Countdown to Extinction featured Aladar and a Carnotaurus about two years before Dinosaur premiered, at which point the attraction was renamed after the movie.

 The Transformers Prime did not have any toys until after the Dark of the Moon line has been out for a while.
 But a few of the major players (Optimus, Bumblebee, Megatron, Starscream, & Soundwave) got each got a toy in the Generations line.

-Sunstorm and Acid Storm originally appeared as unnamed Seeker jets in Transformers Generation 1, and didn't get toys and names until the Universe toyline two decades later.
-There was also a green palette swap of Grapple later named Hauler.
+Sunstorm and Acid Storm originally appeared as unnamed Seeker jets in The Transformers, and didn't get toys and names until the Universe toyline two decades later.
+There was also a green Palette Swap of Grapple later named Hauler.

 Asagi might be the ultimate example of this.
 Of course, we don't know if she's ever actually going to GET her own game or if Nippon Ichi is just screwing around.

 While we're on the topic of Nippon Ichi, it's probably no coincidence that Makai Kingdom will be getting a PSP remake after Overlord Zetta's cameo in Disgaea 4, which is the first time since Makai Kingdom that he has actually appeared in humanoid form.
 The new character from the remake, Petta, will appear in Disgaea 4 as Downloadable Content.